DerKaito/dockware-shopware/README.md

 This is done by adding new branches like **lts/sw-X.Y.z** based on the latest main branch if possible.
 In this branch, additional adjustments are done for the old version, like adjusting PHP and Node versions and maybe more.

-After finishing the changes, a new tag like `sw-X.Y.z` or `sw-X.Y.z-v2` is created in this branch and a new Docker Image is released.
+After finishing the changes, a new tag like `sw-X.Y.z` is created in this branch and a new Docker Image is released.

 ### Patches

 We do not update existing Shopware Docker images once they are released.
 In case we find a critical issue that needs to be fixed, we will create a new version like **X.Y.z-v2**.

-These fixes will be done in a separate branch with the **base version name** of the Shopware version like **patches/sw-X.Y.z**.
+These fixes will be done in a separate branch with the **base version name** of the Shopware version like **lts/sw-X.Y.z**.
+The branch will be based on the original release tag of the Shopware version.

 The first **and all upcoming patches** of this version will be done in this branch with additional tags being added to GIT.